 The Turing machine was born from Turing’s 1936 paper On Computable Numbers, with an Application to the Entscheidungsproblem, where Turing proved that his "universal computing machine" would be capable of performing any mathematical computation if it could be represented as an algorithm.
 The paper is considered to be one of the most influential mathematics papers in history and created a framework for the computers we use today.

 Unfortunately, similar to his professional accomplishments, his personal life was not fully understood at the time.
-Turing lived in a time where freedom in sexuality was punished, and in 1952 was criminally convicted because of it.
+Turing lived in a time when freedom in sexuality was punished, and in 1952 was criminally convicted because of it.
 He died at only 41 years old, and despite the cruel circumstances around this, his work and legacy live on in the technology we use and among the brightest minds in computer science.
 Turing’s story was immortalized in the 2014 award-winning film The Imitation Game.

 Ethel Collins Dunham (b.
 1883, d.
 1969) and Martha May Eliot (b.
 1891, d.
 1978) were pioneers in the fields of pediatrics and public health and partners in both their professional work and personal lives.
 The pair met in 1910 during undergraduate studies at Bryn Mawr College.
 Eliot graduated first and chose to delay entry to graduate school by a year so that she and Dunham could start medical school at Johns Hopkins together.
 Beyond studies, their careers would intersect with each other once again at Yale University as instructors.